 - Women and babies do best when they remain together without interruptions after the baby’s birth.

 With overwhelming community support and the indispensable help of family and friends, Christine Gibbs and Catriona Munro established Bellingham Birth Center in early 2004 to answer the community’s need for a private, peaceful setting for labor and birth.
-At the time, there was no free-standing birth center north of Everett, although the possibility of a birth center had been discussed in the community for many years.
+At the time, there were no free-standing birth centers north of Everett, although the possibility of a birth center had been discussed in the community for many years.
+In 2008 we added a 3rd birth suite to allow for the occasional need for a 3rd space.
+That extra space provides the staff and clients of Bellingham Birth Center a great deal of peace of mind.

 Ina May Gaskin, an internationally recognized expert on natural childbirth, “cut the umbilical” cord of the Bellingham Birth Center during the grand opening ceremony, as hundreds of community members looked on and joined the celebration.